 In the Question Banks panel, clicking on any of the column headers will allow you to sort the displayed questions by that attribute.
 For example, click Difficulty to arrange the current question list from lowest to highest difficulty.
 Click Difficulty again to reverse the sort order.
 Keep in mind that a question's difficulty is relative to the subject it was written for, which you can see in the Source column.
 For example, a question with a General Chemistry source that is marked "difficult" may be considered "easy" in an Organic Chemistry course.

 Note that some columns may require you to scroll to the right to see them.
-You can also drag and drop columns to reorder them.
+You can also drag and drop columns to reorder them or expand the pane by clicking and dragging the handle under the book icon.

 Although the button is labeled as search, it is actually a filter of whatever you have already selected.